 Focusing on the elements of the narrative arc within your story helps in both the writing and the self-editing processes.
 Use the narrative arc walkthrough guide to help shape your viewpoint character or protagonist's experiences and ensure your readers find cohesion of character and related plot points for enjoyable reading.

-If you've been noodling over your story but haven't started, or if you worked on your story but have stagnated, download and print this five-page packet to jumpstart your planning and your writing.
+If you've been noodling over your story but haven't started, or if you worked on your story but have stagnated, download and print this story coach packet to jumpstart your planning and your writing.
 Look at the big picture, nail down the details, and gain clarity.

 Commonly Confused Words